kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ Welcome everyone, and thanks for coming to the Swift Language User group

 ^ My name is Kyle, and I’m an iOS developer here at Lyft on Driver Labs.
-I’ve been here over a year now, and I’m excited to talk about some of the success and failures we’ve had in experimentation.
+I’ve been here over a year now, and I’m excited to talk about some of things I’ve learned about experimentation in that time.

 ---